muratk3n/thirdwave/en/README.md

 "@mercoglianos

-'@Splash_247 have the word-ship is fully afloat & free to navigate.

-Her engine is available but they will not use it.

-\#Evergiven will be towed into the Lake to open up the lane & get traffic moving.
+[Via @Splash_247] have the word-ship is fully afloat & free to navigate.
+Her engine is available but they will not use it. \#Evergiven will be towed into the Lake to open up the lane & get traffic moving.
 They will clear the lake & then livestock carriers'"

 ---